Professional Learning (PL) – is time undertaken within the 70 hours per fortnight schools and college teachers’ work (if you are full time).

 Whole of school PL occurs on Student Free days.

-Professional Activity Days – are an additional five days to be worked throughout the year.
+PA days are days to be worked throughout the year.
 These additional days may be used for purposes such as curriculum development, school planning or any other purpose as determined by the employer including: report writing, parent teacher meetings, presentation evenings or activities that require teacher supervision of students.
-The timing and content of PA is determined by the Principal in consultation with the teaching staff.

 Part –time teachers are only expected to attend on a pro-rata basis and this should be discussed with them at the beginning of the year.
 It is acceptable for Principals to express a preference as to which PA activities are undertaken, and then negotiate with the part-time teacher.

-An AEU win in the new 2019 Teachers Agreements is that Professional Activity for purposes such as professional development, curriculum development and whole-school or team planning should not extend beyond 5pm.
-We have also secured a joint AEU/DoE Review of PA Days to consider best practice use of this time and ways to ensure consistency across all workplaces.
-The Review will be completed by the end of 2020.
+An AEU win in the new 2023 Teachers Agreements is that Professional Activity days will be reduced over the coming years.
+We have also secured a joint AEU/DoE Review of PA Days to consider best practice use of this time and ways to ensure consistency across all workplaces, this will take place over the next 12 months.